Erik-Lopez/pascal-minesweeper/README.md

 # Minesweeper

-A simple terminal program to play minesweeper (and more importantly: learn Pascal).
+A simple terminal program to play minesweeper and learn Pascal.

+**Warning: It has default colemak keybindings.**